Browse the Guide:

 COGGIN, GEORGIA DUNN (b.
 1888).
 LETTERS, 1910-1960.
 0.5 cu. ft.
 Native of Kansas and later resident of Virginia.
 Collection includes letters to and from Coggin, primarily with her husband and friend, Lillie Goddard; letters deal largely with family and personal news.Finding aid available online.
 Ms2005-022.

 COGHILL, EDWIN R. (1842-1925).
 COLLECTION, ca. 1864-1970.
 0.2 cu. ft.
 Sergeant in Company E ("Caroline Greys"), 30th Virginia Infantry during the Civil War.
 Personal account of war activities from 1861 to 1864; post-war roster for Company E, and booklet commemorating anniversary of memorial service held for General Thomas J. "Stonewall" Jackson at Bethel Baptist Church and containing transcript of Coghill's war memoir.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Images available in PDF format.
 Ms2009-0058.

 COHN, JACOB.
 DIARY, 1863-1864.
 0.1 cu. ft.
 Soldier in Company A, 54th Pennsylvania Infantry during the Civil War.
 Brief diary entries note company's movements and battle participation, including descriptions of battles of Piedmont and New Market and a list of those killed at New Market.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-002.

 COLCOCK, ADELAIDE.
 LETTERS, 1863-C.1870.
 0.1 cu. ft.
 Letters written to Adelaide Colcock from 1863 through c.1870.
 Collection includes three letters from her father, William F. Colcock, a prominent lawyer and member of the South Carolina House of Representatives, two letters from her sister Minnie, and one from her cousin Charles Colcock.
 Adelaide Colcock was born September 3, 1858 and died August 1946.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-020.

 COLEMAN, BEVERLY.
 VIDEOTAPE, N.D.
 0.1 cu. ft.
 Videotape of Admiral Beverly Coleman giving a lecture on Col. John Singleton Mosby (1833-1916), his grandfather, a Confederate ranger, born in Powhatten County, Virginia.
 Mosby enlisted in the cavalry for the Confederacy in the Civil War, and participated in the Bull Run campaign.
 Later practiced law in Warrenton, Virginia.
 Published Mosby's War Reminiscences, and Stuart's Cavalry Campaigns (1887).
 Unprocessed.
 Ms87-051.